Amitbergman/ExplainableProportionEstimationForDNAAnalysis/README.md

 1. Clone this repo ``git clone https://github.com/Amitbergman/ExplainableProportionEstimationForDNAAnalysis.git``
 2. Run ``Jupyter lab`` in root directory.
 3. Run the ``Demo`` notebook for a step by step demonstration.
 4. Run the ``GUI`` notebook for the GUI that interacts with the system.
+5. Run the ``UseCaseRealData`` notebook for a full execution example on real datasets.
-5. Choose a dataset to analyze from the datasets under the data directory.
+6. Choose a dataset to analyze from the datasets under the data directory.

 ## Authors
   - **Amit Bergman**